The Cycle Counts of Graphs: Proof for numbers from 1 to 19

 Adding an ear on the left-most ear of the upper left graph in Figure \ref{K4ear} adds 7 cycles, by Lemma \ref{ear-path}, giving a count of 19 (see Figure \ref{10-17}).

-Now we see how to add ears three and four to a $\Theta_4'$ in a way that never creates a $\bar{K}_4$ subgraph.
-(If we did create such a subgraph, the result could be treated as a $\bar{K}_4$ with added ear or ears.)
+Adding one or two extra ears to a $\Theta_4'$ in a way that creates a $\bar{K}_4$ subgraph only makes graphs we have already constructed from~$\bar{K}_4$, so we only need to consider ears that don't create a $\bar{K}_4$ subgraph.

 First we add ear three.
 The $\Theta_4'$ is built on a $\Theta$, whose constituent paths we call $P, Q, R$, by placing ear two on one of the paths, say $P$.
 Let $P = P_{ux} P_{xy} P_{yv}$, where $P_{ux}$ and $P_{yv}$ may have length 0.
 (See Figure \ref{2-ears}.)
 Each further ear must also be on one of $P$ as in Figure \ref{3-ears}(a2, b) or $Q$ as in Figure \ref{3-ears}(a1), or on ear two, which is equivalent to being on $P$ \emph{nested} inside ear two as in Figure \ref{3-ears}(a2).
 In Figure \ref{3-ears}(a) we get $\binom{4}{2} = 10$ cycles because its cycle count is the same as that of $\Theta_5$ by Lemma \ref{extrem}(c).
-In Figure \ref{3-ears}(b) we have a necklace of three cycles (it is the lower left graph in Figure \ref{10-17}); this graph has $1+3+2\cdot3 = 11$ cycles.
+In Figure \ref{3-ears}(b) we have a necklace of three cycles (it is the upper middle graph in Figure \ref{10-17}); this graph has $11$ cycles.
 We note that adding an ear on a previously added ear does not give any different graphs from these.

 Now we add ear four.
 The four essentially different ways to do so are shown in Figure \ref{fourears}.
 Graphs (b) show all ways to have ears two, three, and four on the same constituent path of the theta graph; graphs (a) show the other ways.
 The four types are represented by (a1--a3) and (b1).
 By Lemma \ref{extrem}(c) graphs (a1) and (a3) have the same cycle count as $\Theta_6$, that is, $\binom{6}{2} = 15$.
-Graph (b1) is a necklace of four small cycles; it has the 4 small cycles and $2^4$ large cycles by choosing one edge in each small cycle, a total of 20 cycles.
-Graph (a2) has 3 small cycles, $2$ cycles using the left and right theta constituent paths, $2^2$ using the center and right constituent paths, and $2^3$ using the center and left constituent paths, for a total of 17 cycles (in fact by Lemma \ref{extrem}(c) it has the same cycle count as the bottom left graph in Figure \ref {10-17}).
+Graph (b1) is a necklace of four 2-cycles, with a total of 20 cycles.
+Graph (a2) has 17 cycles (in fact by Lemma \ref{extrem}(c) it has the same cycle count as the bottom left graph in Figure~\ref{10-17}).
 It is easy to verify that no way of adding ears on ears gives any other graphs.

 The only way to get a cycle count of 16 is to add a fifth ear to a 4-ear graph with fewer than 16 cycles, but the only count less than 16 is 15, and according to Lemma \ref{extrem}(b, c) a fifth ear adds far more cycles than the 1 that could give a total of 16.